DicomImport

 name: triggerImport, type: Trigger

-Starts the import of DICOM files from source directory.
+When pressed, the import of DICOM files from source directory is started.

 The import process is asynchronous.
 The ready field will be set back to True when the import is finished.